ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 Omit the last two options to reproduce the v2 compatibility baseline.
 The v3 QC records candidate counts, side-specific boundaries, boundary fallback sources, and dorsal-only/ventral-only seeded component counts.

+Use `--seed-strategy graph_attachment` for the v4 graph baseline.
+Its default bilateral and adjacent-level energy weights are 0.8 and 0.6, respectively.

 ## Honest validation plan